-Steven Merrill takes us step-by-step through the process of preparing a house to be unoccupied during extended truck camping trips.
+Steven Merrill takes us step-by-step through the process of preparing a house to be unoccupied during extended or long-term trip.
 Step one, stop the green traitors.

 Even the most experienced truck camper owners worry about their homes while they’re away.
 From the threat of burglary to a failed heating system causing the pipes to freeze, the range of things that can go wrong at home are enough to keep folks up at night.
 Did you remember to lock the sliding doors?